How Pilates makes your life better

 - Looking like an overcooked prawn;

-It helps you be strong enough to do all the other things you enjoy
+Pilates helps you do all the other things you enjoy

 Part of core stability is strengthening your abs, hip flexors, glute and back muscles.
 But we don't just work on those in Pilates.
 Oh no.